 Some general assignment rooms at Illinois are equipped for lecture capture/recording and supported by Technology Services.
+The lecture capture is for on-demand recording only (asynchronous), there is not an option in it for live streaming (synchronous).
+Zoom is the recommended solution in room for live streaming from these rooms.
 At this time recording managed by Engineering, Business, or other units is not covered in this article.

 Instructors/Guest Speakers must wear a microphone to be recorded, and we remind you that anything you project is recorded (even when you mute the image in the room).

 Recordings in the rooms listed below are scheduled from, and published to Kaltura, the campus video distribution platform.
 Media in Kaltura can be published in various ways.
 The media owner can share the recording...

 - publicly in a gallery or via an embed code on a website

 - with anyone on campus via a restricted MediaSpace channel

 - with a class or department via a closed and protected MediaSpace channel